result 171

 4. Probiotics If you are asymptomatic of IBS, you may experience an increase in symptoms during your menstrual cycle.
 Symptoms such as bloating, cramping, and gas will usually peak right before your period.
 To troubleshoot for these signs, it may be worth considering probiotics.
 Probiotics have been shown to reduce the symptoms of IBS by balancing the gut flora and suppressing harmful gut bacteria.

-RELATED: Does Magnesium Work Right Away
+RELATED: Does Magnesium Makes You Sleepy

 Here are some other ways to hack your period 1.
 PMS symptoms can be exacerbated by exercise or stress.